 Markusen, Bruce.
 Roberto Clemente: The Great One (Sports Publishing, LLC, 2001).

 New York Times

-Pie Traynor player file; National Baseball Hall of Fame and Museum; Cooperstown, New York.
+Pie Traynor player file at the National Baseball Hall of Fame and Museum, Cooperstown, New York.

 Pittsburgh Tribune Review

 Rook, John; email correspondence, April 23, 2005.